Neergaard-Petersen claims first major title at Australian Open

 “People seeing the scenes here on TV…it’ll definitely pique their interest,” he said.

 The winner of the Australian Open, which is the second event on the European tour’s new schedule of tournaments for late this year and 2026, receives a Masters exemption next year.
-And the top three finishers not already exempt will qualify for the British Open in 2026 at Royal Birkdale.
+And the top three finishers not already exempt — Michael Hollick, Adam Scott and Si Woo Kim — have qualified for the British Open in 2026 at Royal Birkdale.

 AP golf: https://apnews.com/hub/golf